mickeynp/combobulate/README.rst

 At that point, Combobulate is now working.
 Combobulate rebinds a wide range of common navigation and editing keys.
 You can see a complete list by typing ``M-x describe-keymap RET combobulate-key-map``.

-*Note that Combobulate may enable or disabled keys depending on the major mode it is active in.*
+*Note that Combobulate may enable or disable keys depending on the major mode it is active in.*

 Furthermore, Combobulate ships with a Magit-like transient UI that you can access by typing ``C-c o o``.
 It exists primarily to teach you about Combobulate's capabilities: every key binding in it is also available without the popup.